Vidiprinter: Sky Sports

 In late 2020, Sky Sports News started to show the vidiprinter throughout its Sunday afternoon programme Sports Sunday.
-The feed is different to what is used on Saturdays as it also includes domestic competitions from five European countries - France, Germany, Holland, Italy and Spain with the vidiprinter on screen continuously from 12noon until 6pm.
-This feed is also seen when the vidiprinter is displayed on a weeknight when Sky Sports News is not broadcasting a Soccer Special.
+The feed is different to what is used on Saturdays as it also includes domestic competitions from five European countries - France, Germany, Holland, Italy and Spain, with the vidiprinter on screen continuously from 12noon until 6pm.
+Information on games in domestic European league is also sometimes shown on a weeknight when Sky Sports News is not broadcasting a Soccer Special.

 At the start of the 2023/24 season, as part of a new look to Sky Sports News, the vidiprinter's look was modified to include the competition codes which Sky uses now being included with goal flashes and sending-offs.
 At this point, vidiprinter coverage of the early rounds of the Scottish Cup was removed.

 The 2024/25 season saw additional games kicking off at 12.30pm and the vidiprinter is now shown during those matches, from after the first commercial break after 12.30.
 However it disappears when those games are complete, returning at 3pm.

 The 2025/26 season saw a refresh of the Sky Sports News schedule and changes to Sunday saw Sports Sunday renamed to Soccer Sunday and the programme was shortened, and now runs between 2pm and 6pm.
 Consequently the vidiprinter now appears on Sundays at 2pm.

 The vidiprinter seen on Sky Sports has always exclusively focused on football although until 2009 the Sky Sports website did feature vidiprinters on the rugby union and rugby league sections of the Score Centre section of their website.
 Live scores were featured for the Rugby Union Premiership, the Anglo-Welsh League, the Pro 12, the Heineken Cup and all international matches.
 Full-time scores for the RFU Championship, National Leagues 1 and 2 were featured along with results from the Welsh National League Premier Division and Divisions 1 East and 1 West, the top three national leagues in Scotland and the All-Ireland League.
-Now, only the football section of the vidiprinter service is available and it does not feature non-league scores apart from the National League Premier Division whereas prior to 2009 the Sky Sports Football vidiprinter did include non-league scores as well as Welsh and Irish football, although Welsh Premier League results did re-appear on Sky Sports' online vidiprinter from the start of the 2023/24 season.
+Now, only the football section of the vidiprinter service is available and it does not feature non-league scores apart from the National League Premier Division whereas prior to 2009 the Sky Sports football vidiprinter did include non-league scores as well as Welsh and Irish football, although Welsh Premier League results did re-appear on Sky Sports' online vidiprinter from the start of the 2023/24 season.
 This vidiprinter also features the five European leagues seen on the linear channel on Sunday afternoons, along with Major League Soccer.